jmullool/Ansible-driven-NSO-service-automation/README.md

 ## Installation

-The easiest approach is to utilize the pre-canned Cisco dCloud environemnt.
-This will be generally available mid-February 2019 but can be requested beforethen by sending an email to jmullool@cisco.com.
+The easiest approach is to utilize the pre-canned Cisco dCloud environment which has all components including the IOS, IOS-XR and ENCS devices.
+This will be generally available in the dcloud catalog (going through QA now) in mid-February 2019 but can be requested before then by sending an email to jmullool@cisco.com.

 Otherwise for manual install, you would need to: